kelseymatthews/9ta5/README.md

 -Data was compiled in a JSON format once scraped, built MongoDB database, and used Mongoose to make local API to use data in React

 # Getting Started
-Using:
--Node
--Mongo
--Robo 3t
--React and Redux
--Postman (optional)
--Mongoose
+Using: Node , Mongo , Robo 3t , React and Redux , Postman (optional) and Mongoose

-Mongo, Postman and Robo 3t were all downloaded from web -Run Mongo: ./mongod --dbpath ~/mongo-data
+-Run Mongo: ./mongod --dbpath ~/mongo-data

-All other dependencies are listed in the package.json file run command: npm install
+-Run command: npm install

 cd into project folder
 command line: node backend/indeed-scraper.js